 LAB MEDIA: FIGURE 3D,H. Video Editor: Emphasize the blue color area at the extreme right top and bottom section.

-FRET distance shells determined for the PhoA22 residue describe a smaller area located closer to the tip of the THF and the mouth of the SecYEG channel.
+FRET distance shells determined between the PhoA22 residue and the labeled sites describe a smaller area located closer to the tip of the THF and the mouth of the SecYEG channel.
 [1].
-The intersection of the three FRET shells defines the residue at the opposite end of the THF [2].
+The intersection of the three FRET shells defines the residue at the opposite end of the THF from PhoA2 [2].

 LAB MEDIA: FIGURE 4A-C and 4E-F.